RubisetCie/yeek/DEVELOPMENT.md

 # Developer Setup

-Yaak is a combined Node.js and Rust monorepo.
+Yeek is a combined Node.js and Rust monorepo.
 It is a [Tauri](https://tauri.app) project, so uses Rust and HTML/CSS/JS for the main application but there is also a plugin system powered by a Node.js sidecar that communicates to the app over gRPC.

 Because of the moving parts, there are a few setup steps required before development can begin.

 ## Prerequisites